Frequently Asked Questions

 Jordan SMS Market Overview

 Market Conditions: Jordan has a vibrant mobile communications market dominated by three major operators: Zain, Orange, and Umniah.
-SMS remains a crucial communication channel for businesses, particularly for authentication, notifications, and marketing purposes.
+As of early 2024, Jordan has approximately 9.14 million active cellular mobile connections, representing 80.4% of the total population – an increase of 407,000 connections (+4.7%) from early 2023.
+SMS remains a crucial communication channel for businesses, particularly for authentication, notifications, and marketing.
 While OTT messaging apps like WhatsApp are popular for personal communication, SMS maintains its position as the most reliable channel for business communications due to its universal reach and high open rates.

 Key SMS Features and Capabilities in Jordan